jvan0314/AI-Family-Finance-Tracker/README.md

 1. Open `GeminiAgent.gs`.

-2. Scroll down to the `CRITICAL CATEGORIZATION RULES` section (around line 30).
+2. Scroll down to the `Step 3: CATEGORIZE` section (around line 25).

-3. You will see lines like `- Travel: Includes Uber...`.

-4. **Edit this text** like you are talking to a human.
+3. **Edit the text** like you are talking to a human.

-   * *Example:* If you want a "Pet" category, add: `- Pets: Includes Chewy, Vet bills, and Petco.`
+   * *Example:* If you want a "Pet" category, add: `Pets` in the category bracket (line 26) and under `CRITICAL CATEGORIZATION RULES` add a new line of description like `- Pets: Includes Chewy, Vet bills, and Petco.`

    * *Example:* If you want "Target" to be "Groceries" instead of "Shopping", change the Grocery rule: `- Groceries: Supermarkets, food markets, and Target.`

 ## 🎁 Bonus: Email-to-Drive (Optional)

-Don't want to manually upload PDFs?
+Don't want to manually upload PDFs to Google Drive?

 1. Create a separate, dedicated Gmail account (e.g., `family.receipts@gmail.com`).